Cloud Nothings (album)

 Cloud Nothings is the first full-length studio album and second LP overall by Cloud Nothings.
 It was released on January 24, 2011, by Carpark Records and was produced and mixed by Chester Gwazda at his home studio in Baltimore.
 All songs were written and performed by Dylan Baldi.

 Accolades

 Pitchfork awarded the album a 7.9 and stated "The result is another fantastic step forward, though not without some growing pains."
-Avclub raved "The Cleveland teenager slashes though catchy melodies like broken guitar-strings on his full-length debut as Cloud Nothings, as if mad dashes of melodicism grew on trees."
+The A.V.
+Club felt that "The Cleveland teenager slashes though catchy melodies like broken guitar-strings on his full-length debut as Cloud Nothings, as if mad dashes of melodicism grew on trees."
 The New York Times said "His first full album, Cloud Nothings (Carpark)--11 songs in 28 minutes—raises the production values only slightly, cutting back distortion while layering on guitars.
 But it keeps the sound of a guy holed up with his instruments, concocting hooks and strumming retaliation for every slight."